sonicoder86/angular2-aot-webpack/readme.md

 # Angular 2 AOT (Ahead Of Time) offline compilation example with Webpack
 [![devDependency Status](https://david-dm.org/blacksonic/angular2-aot-webpack/dev-status.svg)](https://david-dm.org/blacksonic/angular2-aot-webpack?type=dev)

-This repository shows how to use the Angular 2 (RC7) command line offline compiler (ngc) with Webpack.
+This repository shows how to use the Angular 2 (final) command line offline compiler (ngc) with Webpack.

 The application consists of a simple component(```app/hello-world.component.ts```) and a module(```app/main.ts```) which is bootstrapped.